mathias-ws/prog2005-assignment2/README.md

 getting all webhooks are tested.
 This will cause the number of webhooks to maybe be different.
 This could have also been solved using `go test -p ./...` as the tests are run sequentially.

+The test coverage ended up being 100% of the files and 75,3% of the statements according to goland.

 # Known bugs

 * The country api does not always return the same name of a country as the cases api uses.
 This can cause some issues